-Leigh Goedeke, PhD reviews translational nonhuman primate models of nonalcoholic fatty liver disease (NAFLD) and metabolic syndrome, sharing data demonstrating the therapeutic effects of a Controlled-Release Mitochondrial Protonophore (CRMP).
+Leigh Goedeke, PhD will review translational nonhuman primate models of nonalcoholic fatty liver disease (NAFLD) and metabolic syndrome, sharing data demonstrating the therapeutic effects of a Controlled-Release Mitochondrial Protonophore (CRMP).

 Nonalcoholic fatty liver disease (NAFLD), a condition in which fatty acids accumulate in the liver, can lead to potentially serious conditions including nonalcoholic steatohepatitis (NASH) and type-2 diabetes (T2D).
 While caloric restriction has been shown to be effective in humans, the strict dietary requirements can be very difficult to maintain in the long-term.
 Novel therapies are therefore required to reverse NAFLD, insulin resistance and diabetes.

-In this webinar hosted by CrownBio, Dr. Leigh Goedeke of Yale University discusses the development of controlled-release mitochondrial protonophore (CRMP) treatments for NAFLD and type-2 diabetes in diet-induced NHP models of obesity.
-In addition, she presents data supporting the safety and therapeutic effects of CRMP, including the reversal of hypertriglyceridemia, fatty liver, and hepatic inflammation.
+In this webinar hosted by CrownBio, Dr. Leigh Goedeke of Yale University will discuss the development of controlled-release mitochondrial protonophore (CRMP) treatments for NAFLD and type-2 diabetes in diet-induced NHP models of obesity.
+In addition, she will present data supporting the safety and therapeutic effects of CRMP, including the reversal of hypertriglyceridemia, fatty liver, and hepatic inflammation.

 - The translational relevance of NHP models of NAFLD and metabolic syndrome